programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### 15 Clusters

 Finally, we can also give the clustering process greater importance and simply use the DDC as support for labelling the resulting outputs.
-Taking the same approach as above, we compare a cluster to the overall corpus in order to make sense of how it differs from the ‘baseline’ distribution of words.
-As with the [PCA tutorial](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python#3-dimensionality-reduction-using-pca), we use a [scree plot](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python#3-dimensionality-reduction-using-pca) (the code for this is available in [GitHub]()) to work out the optimal number of clusters though, as we’ve seen, expert opinion could equally easily generate a viable configuration.
-The combination of the scree plot and [`kneed`](https://kneed.readthedocs.io/en/stable/) utility pointed to an optimal clustering in the range of 13–18, so we opted for 15 clusters and assigned each cluster the name of its *dominant* DDC3 group.
+To select an ‘optimal’ number of clusters we use a [scree plot](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python#3-dimensionality-reduction-using-pca) (the code for this is available in [GitHub]()), though expert opinion is just as defensible.
+The combination of the scree plot and [`kneed`](https://kneed.readthedocs.io/en/stable/) utility pointed to a clustering in the range of 13–18, so we opted for 15 clusters and assigned each cluster the name of its *dominant* DDC3 group.

-In some cases this automated approach yields more than one cluster with the same dominant DDC: Biochemistry and Physics dominate 3 clusters each, while ‘Culture and Institutions’ and ‘Financial Economics’ (amongst others) each only predominate in one.
-The word clouds give a sense of how these clusters differ in terms of content though, obviously, some care should be taken in assuming clear separation between, for example, ‘Production 1’ and ‘Production 2’ in terms of content.
-We don’t show the code for this analysis here, but it’s available in the source notebook [on GitHub](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb).
+In some cases this automated approach yields more than one cluster with the same dominant DDC: Biochemistry and Physics dominate multiple clusters each, while ‘Culture and Institutions’ and ‘Financial Economics’ (amongst others) each only predominate in one.
+The word clouds give a *sense* of how these clusters differ in terms of content.
+In the interest of brevity we don’t show the code for this analysis here, but it’s also available [on GitHub](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb).

 **Figure 6.
 TF/IDF word clouds for 15-cluster classification (name from dominant DDC3 group)**

 ![15 Cluster Result](./images/Word_Cloud-c15-tfidf.png)

-The hierarchical approach means, of course, that we can further unpack these results by selecting the Biochemistry 2 cluster and exploring what characterises the documents in that cluster as well as how it maps (or doesn’t) on to the expert classification.
-We could use the `Z` linkage object to separate out documents that are a poor fit for a cluster from those that are not, to examine how a cluster evolves over time, or to trace the contours of a sub-field based on its footprint in the embedded projection.
-This opens up exciting new opportunities for future work…

 ## Summary

-We hope that this tutorial has illustrated some of the potential power of combining the word embedding algorithm with recent developments in manifold learning.
-In our work with the British Library, we expect these outputs to advance both our own research and the mission of the BL in useful ways:
+We hope that this tutorial has illustrated some of the potential power of combining the word2vec algorithm with the UMAP dimensionality reduction approach.
+In our work with the British Library, we expect these outputs to advance both our own research and the mission of the BL in a few ways:

 1. **Filling in missing metadata**: because of the way the data was created, many of the records in the BL’s EThOS data set lack DDC values and keywords.
 The WE+UMAP approach allows us to *suggest* what those missing values might be!
-We can, for instance, use the dominant DDC from an unlabelled observation’s cluster to achieve this for missing DDCs, and the class- or document-based TF/IDF to suggest keywords.
+We can, for instance, use the dominant DDC from an unlabelled observation’s cluster to assign the DDC, and the class- or document-based TF/IDF to suggest keywords.
-2. **Suggesting similar works**: the BL’s current search tool uses stemming and simple expression matching to search for works matching the user’s query.
-While using singular terms to retrieve related documents is not as straightforward as one might imagine, asking the computer to find documents similar to *a selected target* (_i.e._ find me similar works… as offered by Google) would significantly enhance the utility of the resource to researchers in all disciplines.
+2. **Suggesting similar works**: the BL’s current search tool uses stemming and simple pattern matching to search for works matching the user’s query.
+While using singular terms to retrieve related documents is not as straightforward as one might imagine, asking the computer to find documents similar to *a selected target* (_i.e._ find me similar dissertations…) would significantly enhance the utility of the resource to researchers in all disciplines.
 3. **Examining the spread of knowledge**: although we have not made use of the publication date and institutional fields in this tutorial, we are using these in conjunction with word2vec and other models to examine links between how and where new ideas arise, and how and when they spread geographically within disciplines.
 Our expectation is that this will show significant disciplinary and geographical variation—even within the U.K.—and we hope to start reporting our findings in the near future.

 ## Bibliography & Other Readings